FIRST GLOBAL JUSTICE COUNCIL MEETING

 Because this work requires a cohesive group dynamic, no volunteers will join the council once the open enrollment period ends unless the council approves it.
 However, if there is more interest, the ISLC will form council subcommittees dedicated to specific issues.
 There will always be room for willing people to participate in this work.

 If you are interested in being part of this exciting work, please fill out the volunteer application to the left.
-Natalie Terry, ISLC Director, will return your message within one to three business days.
+Grace Salceanu, ISLC Director, will return your message within one to three business days.
 Thank you for your interest in helping make God's dream a reality!

 See more volunteer opportunities here.